jerryryle/etrade-cli/README.md

 # etrade-cli
-E*TRADE Command-line Interface
+ETrade Command-line Interface

-This is a hobby project to create a command-line E*TRADE client in Go.
+This is a hobby project to create a command-line ETrade client in Go.

+USE THIS AT YOUR OWN RISK.
+The ETrade API is poorly-documented and ETrade's test environment is inadequate; therefore, I cannot guarantee the accuracy of this client implementation.
+Using it with your ETrade account could result in financial disaster.

 Quick Start:
 1. Install Go 1.20 or later: https://go.dev/doc/install